 A coastal climate with high humidity, salinity in the soil, salts in rainfall and a high level of airborne salts can accelerate the deterioration of concrete structures.
-High salinity levels can have an impact on the durability of some building materials such as concrete and masonry.
-They are susceptible to accelerated deterioration such as cracking and spalling caused by the higher concentration of salt and humidity in the environment.
+High salinity levels can impact the durability of some building materials, such as concrete and masonry.
+They are susceptible to accelerated deterioration, such as cracking and spalling, caused by the higher salt concentration and humidity in the environment.

-Concrete spalling or so-called concrete cancer is quite common in the Gold Coast region and is affecting many steel-reinforced concrete building structures.
+Concrete spalling, or so-called concrete cancer, is quite common in the Gold Coast region and affects many steel-reinforced concrete structures.
 More so in the older steel-reinforced concrete buildings built 40+ years ago.
 (Read on for further information about the three conditions that must exist for reinforcing steel to corrode.)

-With a good preventative maintenance program where the concrete structures are protected from premature deterioration from the beginning of a building’s life cycle, a parking garage can be expected to last 50 to 70 years or more.
+With an excellent preventative maintenance program that protects the concrete structures from premature deterioration from the beginning of a building’s life cycle, a parking garage can last 50 to 70 years or more.

 Corrosion of reinforced concrete

-When concrete is reinforced with the tensile strength that reinforcing steel rods provide, the composite material resists not only compression, but also bending and other tensile actions.
+When concrete is reinforced with the tensile strength that reinforcing steel rods provide, the composite material resists compression, bending, and other tensile actions.

 The high pH (alkalinity) of concrete forms a passive film on the surface of the embedded reinforcing steel rods and acts as a protective shield that prevents or minimises corrosion.
 Reduction of the concrete’s pH by carbonation or the ingress of chlorides (salt), which are the most common causes of concrete corrosion, causes the steel’s passive film to degrade.
 Rust begins to form on the unprotected reinforcing steel.